 Welcome To Jasper Memorial Hospital

-We are pleased that you have taken the time to visit us here at our Web site.
+We are pleased that you have taken the time to visit our website.
 Being informed about your health and the options you have is a big part of staying healthy.
-Jasper Health Services, Inc. is a special place made up of Jasper Memorial Hospital and The Retreat Nursing Home.
+Jasper Health Services, Inc. is a special place made up of Jasper Memorial Hospital, The Retreat Nursing Home, and our Primary Care Center.
 We have included links to other healthcare resources for your convenience.
 And, of course, if you can’t find what you’re looking for, pick up the phone and give us a call or an email.
 We’ll be happy to assist you.

 Jasper Memorial Hospital was designated a Critical Access Hospital in January 2000, as defined by the Office of Rural Health Policy, part of The Health Resources & Services Administration of the U.S. Department of Health & Human Services.